 This course meets the UF Writing Requirement for 2,000 written words.
 The Writing Requirement (WR) ensures students both maintain their fluency in writing and use writing as a tool to facilitate learning.
 Keep in mind, too, that course grades have two components.
-To receive writing requirement credit, a student must receive a grade of C or higher and a satisfactory completion of the writing component of the course.
+To receive writing requirement credit, a student must receive a grade of C or higher and a satisfactorily completion of the writing component of the course.

 Dr. Dallman will evaluate and provide feedback on all students' written assignments that count toward the writing requirement with respect to grammar, punctuation, clarity, coherence, and organization.
-For MUH 3211, the writing requirement expands the program note project during the last third of the semester.
-The assignment word counts and submission deadlines are as follows:
+For MUH 3212, students may watch a biopic about a musician or participate in some way in the UF opera production.
+A biopic showing may be arranged by the SOMAs, although students are certainly free to watch other biopics.
+Possible options appear at the top of p.
+6: